Brighton Buswatch

 For an excellent place to find up to the minute Transport information, for an extended Newhaven area, see Transport in Newhaven's Facebook page.

 There are still deep concerns about Brighton and Hove Council's LTP5 City plan, and likely problems with the Valley Gardens scheme, especially with regard to disabled access to buses.
-To see what was previously written Click here
+To see what was previously written Click here (this needs updating!).

 ____________________________________________________________________________________